andrewjamesbibby/Sentinel-API-Documentation/README.md

 - Unprotected - These routes do not require an api token and are publicly accessible.

-- App - These routes require an api token to be passed in the header of each request and are for retrieval of information only.
+- App - These routes require an api token to be passed in the header of each request.

 - Full access - These routes require an api token to be passed and also require that the api user has full api access permissions.
 This can be set in the Sentinel backend.